RaduBesliu/calorie-tracker-mobile/README.md

 - Backend - Python, FastAPI, PostgreSQL, Docker, GitHub Actions, Render, poethepoet

 ### 7. Automated tests
+- For testing our backend we opted for an end-to-end testing approach.
+We used the [pytest](https://docs.pytest.org/en/6.2.x/) framework for writing and running our tests.
+We also used the [pytest-asyncio](https://pypi.org/project/pytest-asyncio/) plugin for writing async tests.
+In order to run our test we start a docker container with a non-persistent database and change the environment of our app using .env files.
+We also used the [pytest-cov](https://pypi.org/project/pytest-cov/) plugin for generating coverage reports.
 - [Tests folder](https://github.com/hutanmihai/calorie-tracker-backend/tree/main/app/tests)

 ### 8. Refactoring & code standards